step-bauer/udacity_datascience_prj_02/README.md

 ```

 or as an alternative call ./models/train_classifier

+**Note**: if you use this instead of the main.py then ensure that you used DisasterMessages as tablename
 ```
 python ./models/train_classifier.py ./data/DisasterMsg.db ./models/classifier_model.joblib
 ```

 #### Web App
+start the web application
 ```
-python main.py run-web-app
+python main.py run-web-app -db ./data/DisasterMsg.db -tbl DisasterMessages -mf ./models/classifier_model.joblib -p 3002
 ```

-The web-app runs on **localhost port 3002**
+The web-app runs on **localhost port 3002** (or the port you specified with the -p parameter)

 ## Project Details